sfusurge/stormhacks_website/README.md

    > **Commit Policy:**
    >
+   > - Run `npm run format` before adding files to the commit.
    > - Each commit should be buildable by itself.
    > - Each commit should (ideally) be one change.
    > - Commit messages should be descriptive.